decentraland/old-documentation/_posts/development-guide/2018-02-7-materials.md

 #### Texture scaling

 When textures are stretched or shrinked to a different size from the original texture image, this can sometimes create artifacts.
 In a 3D environment, the effects of perspective cause this naturally.
 There are various [texture filtering](https://en.wikipedia.org/wiki/Texture_filtering) algorithms that exist to compensate for this in different ways.
-The `Texture` and the `BasicMaterial` components use the _bilinear_ algorithm by default, but let you configure it to use the _nearest neighbor_ or _trilinear_ algorithms instead by setting the `samplingMode`.
+The `Texture` object uses the _bilinear_ algorithm by default, but it lets you configure it to use the _nearest neighbor_ or _trilinear_ algorithms instead by setting the `samplingMode` property.

 ```ts
 const myTexture = new Texture("materials/myTexture.png")